 Too Many Links

 Within the header of a packet, there is a little something called “Time to Live” (TTL).
 TTL provides the user with a maximum number of routers that the packet should pass through for safe transmission.
 Once that maximum number has been exceeded, packets will be dropped.
 TTL can be particularly problematic in scenarios where traffic is rerouted, and packets end up passing through a large number of routers.
+Intermittent traffic peaks exacerbate pressure on key nodes, resulting in occasional packet loss and lag spikes caused by selective rerouting.

 Monitoring your network and your infrastructure health allows you to ensure that your network equipment stays in good condition without experiencing poor performance.
 Unlike the type of packet loss that occurs across the internet, you have direct control over your network environment, and the equipment that is used to conduct a transfer.